The 3 credit bureaus: Equifax, Experian and TransUnion

 Credit bureaus don’t calculate credit scores on their own.
 Credit-scoring companies, such as VantageScore and FICO, do.
 They use mathematical formulas called scoring models along with information from your credit reports to calculate credit scores.

-FAQ about the three credit bureaus
+The three credit bureaus FAQ

 These frequently asked questions about the three credit bureaus might help if you’re looking for quick answers.